binaryage/cljs-devtools/docs/configuration.md

 This overrides default `:features-to-install`, sets custom `:fn-symbol` and instructs cljs-devtools to print overridden config values during installation.

-### Configuration via environmental variables

-We use [binaryage/env-config](https://github.com/binaryage/env-config) library to allow configuration overrides via environmental variables.
-Common prefix for our configuration variables is `CLJS_DEVTOOLS`.

-For example, in a Bash shell you can do this to achieve configuration matching the config map above:

-    lein clean
-    env CLJS_DEVTOOLS/FN_SYMBOL=F \
-      CLJS_DEVTOOLS/PRINT_CONFIG_OVERRIDES=true \
-      CLJS_DEVTOOLS/FEATURES_TO_INSTALL="~[:formatters :hints]" \
-      lein cljsbuild once

-Please note that environmental variables are retrieved during compilation in a macro expansion.
-So proper environment must be present during ClojureScript compilation and you have to clear compilation caches after changing the environment.

 ### Programmatic configuration